yandex-cloud/docs/en/getting-started/free-trial/concepts/limits.md

 ## {{ yandex-cloud }} Marketplace {#marketplace}

-The following products are not available during the trial period:
+Some products are not available during the trial period, such as:
 * Microsoft SQL Server
 * Windows Server Standard
 {% if product == "yandex-cloud" %}* Windows RDS{% endif %}

+To view the complete list, refer to the [{{ marketplace-full-name }}](/marketplace) documentation.

 ## Service quotas and limits {#quotes-and-limits}